'I will drink your blood': French rappers take feud to ring - Vanguard News Nigeria

 The exchange of insults set social media alight, with mocking memes comparing the grudge match to the big money boxing match between boxing legend Floyd Mayweather and Irish MMA star Conor McGregor in 2017, that the American won.

+It further heated up Wednesday with Kaaris claiming that Booba — who is in Florida — wanted to put off the showdown until April.

+“Get the plane and come and fight me in private without the cops and your bodyguards on December 30.
+In April we can do it in an arena and in June in the French national stadium and that way I can hammer you three times,” he boasted on Instagram.

-The two rappers, who were on their way to a concert in Barcelona when the brawl broke out, have waged a feud over social media for years.
+The two rappers have waged a feud over social media for years.

-Airport bosses said the brawl had “endangered the lives of others” and lodged a public order complaint against the singers after the ruckus forced officials to temporarily shut down the departures hall.
+Airport bosses said the August brawl “endangered the lives of others” and lodged a public order complaint against the singers after the ruckus forced officials to temporarily shut down the departures hall.

 Prosecutors later said that Booba, 42, had kicked Kaaris after his rival has squared up to him, before their entourages piled in.